HRABOVENSKYI/IOStream/README.md

 * Create file "out.csv" with "; " separated values to open it directly in Excel in the separate cells
 * Read text from the URL
 * Read arr from csv file by URL.
 Parse lines to the User DTO
+* Write list of User objects to the file